QuickBlox/Documentation/docs/4_android/4_Chat/2_Dialogs.md

 For details about updating via REST API refer to http://quickblox.com/developers/Chat#Update_dialog

-To notify all occupants that you updated a group chat we use chat notifications - it's simple chat message with extra parameters inside.
+To notify all occupants that you updated a group chat we use chat notifications - it's simple chat message with extra parameters inside it.
-These parameters used to separate chat notifications from regular text chat messages:
+These parameters are used to separate chat notifications from regular text chat messages:
 ```java
 public static QBChatMessage createChatNotificationForGroupChatUpdate(QBChatDialog chatDialog) {
     String dialogId = String.valueOf(chatDialog.getDialogId());